 It is important to plan a few years in advance to prevent such a situation.
 If it is not possible to complete the pre-requisite course you may have to consider an alternate course, an alternate program or to extend the length of your program.
 The course you are required to take to complete your program is not offered in the next academic year and there are no alternatives that you have been able to identify.
-In all cases, the first step is to make an appointment with an advisor at the Undergraduate Science Centre.
-You can book an appointment through this web page.
+In all cases, the first step is to speak to an advisor by contacting the Undergraduate Science Centre.

-If you would like to add or remove a Computer Science Honour/Major/Minor/Concentration from your degree.
-You can apply on-line for a change of program through Student Centre between October 1 and February 1.
+If you would like to add or remove a Computer Science honours, major, minor, or concentration from your degree, you can apply on-line for a change of program through Student Centre between October 1 and February 1.
 Change of programs are reviewed by the USC office in March.
 Please refer to the Undergraduate Science Centre FAQ.
 If you have additional questions, please contact the Undergraduate Science Centre.